ATTENTION! HUNTING SEASON, 2025 - 2026

 For your safety, avoid walking in fields, woods or other open spaces during hunting times!

 Much of Hvar is hunting ground during the season, as there are hunting groups in most of the island's settlements.
-Each hunting group is assigned a hunting area around their location.
+Each hunting group is assigned a hunting area around their location and the hunt begins and ends there.

-In accordance with the group's Statute, the 'Hvar' Hunting Association defined the official hunting dates at a meeting held on May 26th 2024.
+In accordance with the group's Statute, the 'Hvar' Hunting Association defined the official hunting dates for 2025 to 2026 at a meeting held on August 28th 2025.

 Eco Environment News feeds